 The individual freehold properties are valued externally on five-year cycles and reviewed by Directors annually supported by an external desktop review using market indices.
-The valuations and desktop review at 3 March 2023 were undertaken by independent, professionally qualified RICS valuers.
-The valuations were carried out in accordance with the Royal Institution of Chartered Surveyors' Red Book.
+The desktop review at 1 March 2024 was undertaken by an independent, professionally qualified RICS valuer.